rydmike/flex_color_scheme/README.md

 These features are useful when you quickly want to test a single color, or maybe only a primary and secondary color for a light theme, and get all other scheme colors computed.
-When you figured out the colors you want, you can use exactly tuned color defintioned and make your custom color schemes from const values instead.

-Using different ways to create custom color schemes is presented in detail in the tutorial examples 2, 3, 4 and 5.
+When you figured out the colors you want, you can use exactly tuned color definitions and make your custom color schemes from const values instead.
+Using different ways to create custom color schemes is presented in detail in the tutorial examples 2, 3 and 4.

 ## What About Custom Sub Themes?

 When you make a theme with `FlexThemeData.light` or `dark`, it returns a `ThemeData` object that you can use like any other `ThemeData` object.
-You can then override this returned `ThemeData` and add additional custom sub theming to it with `ThemeData` and its `copyWith` method, before passing it on to your application's `theme` or `darkTheme` properties.
+You can then use this returned `ThemeData` and add additional custom sub theming to it with `ThemeData`'s normal `copyWith` method, before passing it on to your application's `theme` or `darkTheme` properties.

-If you need color values that FlexColorScheme has created, maybe some auto created main colors, but more typically the blended surface and on surface colors, for your sub themes, you can get them too.
-For this advanced use case, it is recommended to use FlexColorScheme with the factory constructor `FlexColorScheme.light` and `FlexColorScheme.light` and create these objects first.
-Then get the `ColorScheme` they define with its `toScheme` method, and use this `ColorScheme` data as input to you sub themes creation.
+If you need color values that FlexColorScheme has created, maybe some auto calculated main colors, but more typically the blended surface and on surface colors, for your sub themes, you can get them too.
+For this advanced use case, it is recommended to use FlexColorScheme with the factory constructor `FlexColorScheme.light` and `FlexColorScheme.light`, create these objects first.
+Then get the `ColorScheme` they define with its `toScheme` method, and use this `ColorScheme` data as input to your sub theme creation.
 When you make sub themes you often need access to the colors their main `ThemeData` is using and storing in its `colorScheme` property.
 This step gives you that before even creating the ThemeData object from your